fguiet/trigboard-clone/README.md

 This project is nothing but a less elaborated Kevin Darrah's trigboard.

-As a consequence, all credits goes to [Kevin Darrah](https://www.kevindarrah.com/wiki/index.php?title=TrigBoard)
+As a consequence, all credits goes to [Kevin Darrah](https://www.kevindarrah.com/wiki/index.php?title=TrigBoard), [Kevin's Github](https://github.com/krdarrah)

 ## Description / use cases